 We try to include a wide variety of assessment methods throughout our programmes.
 Types of formative (non-credit bearing) assessment include individual tutorials, on-site visits, group discussions, written and oral feedback on essays.
 Our Summative (credit-bearing) assessments include research essays, case studies, group projects, individual projects, placement assessment (portfolios, reflections), book reviews, and a limited number of module examinations.

 The Diploma of Higher Education in Theology: Youth Ministry pathway is suited for those who want to be equipped for Youth Work, but do not feel the desire to pursue a full degree for national recognition.
 Past graduates have gone into a range of youth ministry, and youth and community roles, including youth workers in both Christian and broader community contexts.
-Many of our students choose to transfer to our BA (Hons) in Theology (Youth and Community) course which is professionally validated by both the Community Learning and Development (CLD Scotland) and Joint Negotiating Committee (JNC England).
+Many of our students choose to transfer to our BA (Hons) in Theology (Youth and Community).

 Teaching and Learning Methods